 This exists for situations where the secondary device(s) can set the feature to be operational, based on locally-detected conditions, and communicate that information to the primary and/or other secondaries.
 However, this is valid only if there are logical protections for any race condition between the secondary’s local detection methods and the primary’s indications.

+This is also used if the state on the primary can be modified during the instantiation, for example by an external management entity, in which case the text needs to describe when the changes take effect and how they are propagated.

 Note, the relationship of “primary” and “secondary” is limited in scope to this particular MIB attribute.
 There may be no such general relationship, or other relationships between the devices that contain the STAs involved.

-Such an attribute can be used within the Standard to control protocol or behaviors which are dependent on whether the feature is currently operational on the primary and/or secondary,.
+Such an attribute can be used within the Standard to control protocol or behaviors which are dependent on whether the feature is currently operational on the primary and/or secondary.

 The current state of the feature’s operational state may or may not be made available to query by an external entity.

 In addition to describing the behavior of both a primary and secondary when the feature is operational, the 802.11 Standard must describe the behavior of a conforming secondary system for detecting/causing state change of the feature, for when the feature transitions between operational or not operational, and the method of interaction between a primary and secondary.

+Note that it is likely that the primary and secondary have different behavioural roles to play with respect to the feature, and the text describing the attribute needs to be clear about these roles.

 Form of definition and use